zarthur/CSCC-Fundamentals-Android-Notes/week_15/readme.md

 valid ID, the method should use the *HttpRequests.put()* method and the `/todos/api/v1.0/todo/update/<ID>` endpoint to send the update to the server.

-Once the method is written, demonstrate it's functionality by creating a new todo item on the server, getting it from the server using its title, updating the *Todo* object in your code, then sending it to the server using the newly written method.
+Once the method is written, demonstrate it's functionality by adding code to the Main.main() method from the last example in class.